alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Apparently, I had only paid for a year's worth of this service.
 It had expired long ago.
 But there it was, a phone number ending in `057`.

 Soon after, I had another live chat with Namecheap customer support.
-Soon after, I bypassed the MFA.
+Before I knew it, I bypassed the MFA.

 * * *
 <!-- TODO: Brainstorm and refine several lessons that you've had about this situation -->